Savedo/re-form/README.md

 import * as yup from 'yup';

 const MyForm = ({ handleSubmit }) => {
-  const formBuilderConfig = new FormBuilderContext({
+  const formBuilderContext = new FormBuilderContext({
     fields: [
       'name',
       'age',